Kiana Ghassemi

 They quickly pivoted to allowing customer success managers to send these curated boxes (while supplies last) to show their clients how thankful they are for their business and partnership.
 Win, win.

-In some cases, it may be worth the investment for another kit, and other times it won’t make sense.
+As efficient and sustainable we try to be with swag, in some cases it may be worth the investment for another item.
+There are plenty of organizations to donate your company swag to that will ensure it finds someone who needs it.
 If the answer in your heart is no, it’s time to let go.
 Don’t let the money already spent on the item cloud your judgment when there’s time and money involved to get it ready to use again.
 The sunk-cost fallacy shows us that when we’ve spent money on something upfront, it’s hard to stop.
 Even when we know that using a different item would give us better results.

 When moving between vendors, every item counts, especially when loading your inventory into a truck and shipping pallets across the country, continent, or world.
 What’s worth taking with you?

-Instead of charging back the cost of swag or branded kits to individuals or the team using it, try covering that cost out of marketing and let the people who want it to take it themselves.
+Instead of charging back the cost of swag or branded kits to individuals or the team using it, try covering that cost by opening up the redemptions internally and let the people who want it take it themselves.

 When looking through your items and SKUs, look for those loose items or kits with more volume than you’d want to use for a campaign in the future.
-Chances are you don’t need those 400 branded water bottles you’ve had for 2 years.
+Chances are you don’t need those 175 branded water bottles you’ve had for 2 years.
 As long as you’re still happy with how they portray your company’s brand, think of any upcoming events where you can give away a bunch at once.
+Discover bulk employee appreciation gifts to wow your staff.

 Take Metadata’s onboarding box filled with branded swag.
 Every item in this box could be reused in person at events for customers and prospects.